SlySkillet/hardy-crops-01/README.md

+# PROJECT OVERVIEW

+The initention of theis project is to begin working with interactive map visualizations of data.
+I am attempting to bring in clickable layers in a Mapbox map to work with seed growing and harvest information for different USDA hardiness zones.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.